369geofreeman/machine-learning-algorithms-and-data-structures/Data-Structures/Linked-Lists/README.md

 Now before we get into how a linked list does things different to the technique of an array, lets take a quick look at the definition of pointers.

 A pointer stores a reference to another variable.
-If a pointer is not refering to anything we can expect it to be set as None.
+If a pointer is not referring to anything we can expect it to be set as None.
-A linked list allocates a space for each of its elements seperatly in memory, these are usually called "nodes" or sometimes the more creatively names "linked list element"
+A linked list allocates a space for each of its elements seperatly in memory, these are usually called "nodes" or sometimes the more creatively named... "linked list element"

 Typically a node will contain the location/address of the next element that could be anywhere in the random access memory and points to this location, rather than being bunched together like we saw earlier with the array

 The overall structure then can be viewed as nodes chained or...
-LINKED together. this is also the basis of many other data structures that we will cover in this repo like stacks, queus, trees etc.
+LINKED together. this is also the basis of many other data structures that we will cover in this repo like stacks, queues, trees etc.

 ### What do they look like?